-Communicating effectively via written and verbal form also plays an extremely vital role in the technical realm.
-It shouldn't come as a surprise if the company appreciates a professional who can ace in both parameters.
+Communicating effectively via written and verbal form also plays a vital role in the technical realm.
+It shouldn't be surprising if the company appreciates a professional who can ace both parameters.

-As a software engineer or developer, your Key Responsibility Areas (KRA's) may focus on programming, testing, and developing, but communication goes beyond all of that.
+As a software engineer or developer, your Key Responsibility Areas (KRA's) may focus on programming, testing, and developing, but communication goes beyond that.
 It isn't actively mentioned in the job descriptions when applying at a web application development company, UI UX design company, or even a mobile app development company only because this is inevitable and considered a quality.
-The way you communicate with others in the team or even those you’re working with can affect how well things go.
-Overall, it wouldn’t hurt to put the “people” aspect in “technical skills.”

 Engineering isn't only restricted to how well you can perform the job at hand but is so much more than that.
 To begin with, it's how effectively you can put across a message that's absorbed within a meeting full of your team members and management, after all.
-And so your technical skills are important, but it’s the soft skills that will help you cut.
+And so, your technical skills are essential, but soft skills will help you cut.
 In a remote engineering setting, written and verbal communications are vital.
-It can be difficult when you are not around your team.
+It can be not easy when you are not around your team.
 When you are working with a remote team, that problem is multiplied.

 Remote engineering teams typically rely on written communication to collaborate on projects.
-For example, remote teams communicate via email, chats, video chats, and other written correspondence for their external and internal communications.
-Written communication is especially important when working because it is asynchronous.
+For example, remote teams communicate via email, chats, video chats, and other written correspondence for external and internal communications.
+Written communication is essential when working because it is asynchronous.
 Asynchronous communication allows workers to respond to messages at different times of the day, which helps them save time.

-You shouldn't completely rely on your memory as there's always something you are bound to forget or miss.
-Imagine that happening on a client call; how irresponsible would that look.
-And so, jotting down any notes or suggestions that you may have before, after, or during a discovery call, meeting with your clients, or even team members can be immensely helpful.
+You shouldn't entirely rely on your memory as there's always something you are bound to forget or miss.
+Imagine that happening on a client call; how irresponsible would that look?
+And so, jotting down any notes or suggestions you may have before, after, or during a discovery call, meeting with your clients, or even team members can be beneficial.
 It can also be effectively used for improving a product or a process, for that matter.

 Written communication sets apart the ambiguity that comes with verbal communication.
 Here's how!

 Some colleagues or employees are not necessarily the best when presenting ideas to a team.
-They may be the most experienced out of the lot but still feel their palms sweating when it’s time to address their ideas in front of the management or a mere video call.
-However, it's a life skill that shouldn't be taken for granted, especially if you want your team to be efficient, collaborative, and productive when making sure they are on the same page.
+They may be the most experienced out of the lot but still feel their palms sweating when addressing their ideas in front of the management or on a video call.
+However, it's a life skill that shouldn't be taken for granted, especially if you want your team to be efficient, collaborative, and productive when ensuring they are on the same page.

-And so, every member of the team must take ownership of their presentations and ideas by putting them across in the best way possible through written communication, if not verbal.
-This way, everyone is on the same page, and the team will have clear minds, and no one will be confused about what needs to be done and by when.
-Taking ownership is as simple as being responsible for your project, but it can go a long way.
+And so every team member must take ownership of their presentations and ideas by putting them across in the best way possible through written communication, if not verbal.
+This way, everyone is on the same page, the team will have clear minds, and no one will be confused about what needs to be done and when.
+Taking ownership is as simple as being responsible for your project but it can go a long way.
 It will improve your team's efficiency, collaboration, and productivity.

 Remote working teams are growing in popularity and becoming the new normal.
-Whether you are a remote team member or work with remote people, emails are one of your main forms of communicating.
+Whether you are a remote team member or work with remote people, emails are one of your primary communication forms.